 This post has already become quite long so I will be short on the last principle.
 The Lean culture demands that we relentlessly seek improvements into every corner of our organization.
 The Kaizen culture should be the first thing to adopt as widely as possible.
 If you get this right, even if you fail to adopt some of the other principles fast enough, you will get there eventually.
 Though, if you fail to adopt the Kaizen way of thinking, you will get out of business even if you do everything else right.

 Kanbanize provides a rich toolbox of customizable Kanban analytics and reports to help you on your way to identifying waste and this makes it an invaluable partner on your journey to perfection.

+Those are the 5 Lean principles of a Kanban samurai.
+At least seen through my eyes.
 Thanks for reading and as usual, feel free to drop us a line in the comments section below.

 Happy Kanbanizing with Kanbanize – The Kanban Software that Scales your Business